 So to start with, if you are looking for a relaxing holiday with the family by the sea, this is the ideal place for you.
 All the properties we offer have a pool, either private or communal, so the choice is yours – pool or beach, or both.
 The waters of the Mar Menor are shallower and warmer than those of the Mediterranean and therefore ideal for children.
 In some places on the Strip, by the Paquebote restaurant or in the El Estacio area for example, there are inflatables in the sea for both children and adults.
 There is always a beach bar close by to enjoy.

 For those who wish to combine their stay with more activities, La Manga and the area around offer a wide range of aquatic sports.
-In La Manga itself you have the choice of kayaking, jet-skiing, wind-surfing, kite-surfing, boat and ferry trips (from the Tomás Maestre marina) and diving in Cabo de Palos, which is renowned for its numerous diving centres and schools.
+In La Manga itself you have the choice of kayaking, jet-skiing, wind-surfing, kite-surfing, boat and ferry trips (from the Tomás Maestre marina including the huge catamaran Ole) and diving in Cabo de Palos, which is renowned for its numerous diving centres and schools.
 Suitable for all ages.
 For the more energetic and especially if you are staying in La Manga Club, there are a wide range of cycling and walking routes through the hills and along the Mar Menor.
 Perhaps you are looking to play tennis and paddle.
 Some of our properties have their own courts and there are many more in La Manga Club, as well as in Mar de Cristal, on the Mar Menor.
 Golf is another major activity in the area – there are three world-famous courses in La Manga Club, as well as a number of others in the area.
 Horse-riding is available near La Manga Club and in Los Belones.
 If you wish to entertain small children, then by Plaza Bohemia in La Manga is the “PequePark”, with a range of rides, go-carts, inflatables and activities, open from 19.00 in the summer.
 In Plaza Bohemia itself, on summer evenings, there is a artisan market selling all sorts of jewellery, bags and accessories.

 Two other general markets also take place locally.
 One on Saturday mornings, at the entrance to the Tomas Maestre marina, and the other in Cabo de Palos on Sunday mornings.
 Well worth a visit for the great variety of products and produce on offer.